 We define average order value as the sum of the total gross sales from our sites in a given period, prior to product returns, divided by the total orders placed in that period.
 We believe our high average order value demonstrates the premium nature of our product assortment.
 We believe that average order value is a measure that is useful to investors and management in understanding our ongoing operations and in analysis of ongoing operating trends.
-Average order value varies depending on the site through which we sell merchandise, the mix of product categories sold, the number of units in each order, the percentage of sales at full price, and for sales at less than full price, the level of markdowns. markdowns on these products, product mix, and the number of units per order.
+Average order value varies depending on the site through which we sell merchandise, the percentage of sales at full price, and for sales at less than full price, the level of markdowns on these products, product mix, and the number of units per order.

-Average order value decreased increased in the three and nine months ended September 30, 2023 compared March 31, 2024 relative to the same periods period in 2022, 2023 primarily due to a lower higher percentage of full price sales year over year combined with a decrease in the average number of units per order. sales.
+Average order value increased in the three and six months ended March 31, 2024 June 30, 2024 relative to the same period periods in 2023 primarily due to a higher percentage of sales at full price sales. price.